wp-plugins/responsive-testimonials/readme.txt

 == Description ==
 This plugin adds a “Testimonials” section to the admin panel which allows you to display your references/testimonials on your website the easy way.
 You can quickly add your testimonials with their authors, jobs and pictures.
 When done, simply re-order them at anytime and display them anywhere with a simple shortcode.
 What you see is what you get, and it’s totally free.

+= No limitation for the Free version =
+The free version of the Responsive Testimonials plugin is **not limited** and does not contain any ad.

+The [PRO version](http://wpdarko.com/responsive-testimonials/) gives you access to a lot of new features: additional layouts, heading quote, choose a color **per** testimonial, text-alignment, change picture’s size.

 = Available fields =
 * Author
 * Job/company